 So we should always be using cash, and I don't always use cash.

-Um we should be using methods like the one you're using to challenge the illegal actions by the government.
+We should be using methods like the one you're using to challenge the illegal actions by the government.

-Have they what they did do is they uh referred me on to a couple of debt collection agencies.
+Have they what they did do is they referred me on to a couple of debt collection agencies.

 I wrote to the debt collection agencies and I said, I'm in dispute with HMRC.